SamDeka28/lane-js/readme.md

         "template_engine" : "ejs" /* required only if you are using ejs */
     }
 </code>
-the ejs template engine is just a side support in Lace because LaceJs's main objective is to provide routing for REST API's
+the ejs template engine is just a side support in Lane because LaneJs's main objective is to provide routing for REST API's

-2. `paths.map.json` :  the paths.map.json is a required file in LaceJs.
+2. `paths.map.json` :  the paths.map.json is a required file in LaneJs.
 This file contains a JSON containing only a single key 'paths' of type array.
-This file is used by Lace to keep track of the routes that has been created. the file automatically get rewritten when calling the "/generatePathMap" is called from the url.
+This file is used by Lane to keep track of the routes that has been created. the file automatically get rewritten when calling the "/generatePathMap" is called from the url.
 Once you create a route and define it in the urlConfig, hit the /generatePathMap so that the newly created route is now usable.

-Router in Lace
+Router in Lane
 ===============
-Creating Routes in Lace is pretty simple, It somewhere resembles the Express kind of routing.
+Creating Routes in Lane is pretty simple, It somewhere resembles the Express kind of routing.
-To create a Route in Lace, import the router module as :
+To create a Route in Lane, import the router module as :

-var { route } = require("lace-js/use/router")
+var { route } = require("lane-js/use/router")

 Now, you can create the route by using the "route" object as :